aschuerch/organization-genomics/index.md

 ## Exercise

-In this exercise we will setup a filesystem for the project we will be using today.
+In this exercise we will setup a filesystem for the project we will be working on today.
 We will also introduce you to some helpful shell commands/programs/tools:

 * ``mkdir``
 * ``history``